-This is a great alternative to a sandwich, and perfect for what we call a ‘fridge emptier’ dish.
-You can put anything you like into these tacos, such as leftover veggies, roast, or grilled chicken.
+A taco is a great alternative to a sandwich, and perfect for what we call a “fridge emptier” dish.
+You can actually put anything you like into a taco, such as leftover veggies, roast, or grilled chicken.
 If you don’t have queso fresco, crumbled feta or cheddar works just fine.
-Use this recipes as a guideline to get started on your taco making.
+Use this recipe as a guideline to get started on your own personal style of taco making.

 - ½ medium onion